Natural deduction: History

 Natural deduction grew out of a context of dissatisfaction with the axiomatizations of deductive reasoning common to the systems of Hilbert, Frege, and Russell (see, e.g., Hilbert system).
 Such axiomatizations were most famously used by Russell and Whitehead in their mathematical treatise Principia Mathematica.
 Spurred on by a series of seminars in Poland in 1926 by Łukasiewicz that advocated a more natural treatment of logic, Jaśkowski made the earliest attempts at defining a more natural deduction, first in 1929 using a diagrammatic notation, and later updating his proposal in a sequence of papers in 1934 and 1935.
 His proposals led to different notations such as Fitch notation or Suppes' method, for which Lemmon gave a variant now known as Suppes–Lemmon notation.

 Natural deduction in its modern form was independently proposed by the German mathematician Gerhard Gentzen in 1933, in a dissertation delivered to the faculty of mathematical sciences of the University of Göttingen.
 The term natural deduction (or rather, its German equivalent natürliches Schließen) was coined in that paper:

 Gentzen was motivated by a desire to establish the consistency of number theory.
 He was unable to prove the main result required for the consistency result, the cut elimination theorem—the Hauptsatz—directly for natural deduction.
 For this reason he introduced his alternative system, the sequent calculus, for which he proved the Hauptsatz both for classical and intuitionistic logic.
 In a series of seminars in 1961 and 1962 Prawitz gave a comprehensive summary of natural deduction calculi, and transported much of Gentzen's work with sequent calculi into the natural deduction framework.
 His 1965 monograph Natural deduction: a proof-theoretical study was to become a reference work on natural deduction, and included applications for modal and second-order logic.

 In natural deduction, a proposition is deduced from a collection of premises by applying inference rules repeatedly.
 The system presented in this article is a minor variation of Gentzen's or Prawitz's formulation, but with a closer adherence to Martin-Löf's description of logical judgments and connectives.

 History of notation styles

-Natural deduction has had a large variety of notation styles, which can make it difficult to recognize a proof if you're not familiar with one of them.
+Natural deduction has had a large variety of notation styles, which can make it difficult to recognize a proof for a reader not familiar with one of them.
 To help with this situation, this article has a section explaining how to read all the notation that it will actually use.
 This section just explains the historical evolution of notation styles, most of which cannot be shown because there are no illustrations available under a public copyright license – the reader is pointed to the SEP and IEP for pictures.